stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 More generally, when adding a negative value to a positive value or a positive value to a negative value, overflow cannot occur.
 But when the result of adding two positive values is negative or the result of adding two negative values is positive, overflow has occurred.

-It is important to note that a remaining carry bit does **not** indicate an invalid result in the way that it does when adding unsigned values.
+It is important to note that a remaining carry bit does **not** show an invalid result in the way that it does when adding unsigned values.
 You should in fact ignore any remaining carry bit.

 We have to use 16-bit signed values in the above calculation to get the correct result.
 As you might expect, we have to add signed multi-byte values one byte pair at a time.
 We start with the LSBs and finish with the MSBs, and include any carry bits in the calculations.
 When performing the final addition of the MSBs, we need to check for overflow to ensure that the result is valid.
 We also ignore any carry bit that remains from this final addition.